rust-lang/rfcs/text/3742-mutate-non-mutable-locals.md

 One benefit of this change is reduced friction: adding and removing of the need for `mut` on a given local can happen frequently when refactoring, similar to how variables and functions may change from used to unused and back.
 In this context, a fatal error for `mut_non_mut` can be a flow interruption.
-Yes, adding `mut` in all the right places is ideally something you should do _eventually_, just as you should delete any unused variables/functions, but it's not something that needs to prevent you from running the program.
+While adding `mut` in all the right places is something you may want to do _eventually_, just as you may want to delete unused variables/functions, it's not something that needs to prevent you from running the program.

 Another benefit is towards language consistency/explainability: having `mut_non_mut` be a configurable lint makes it reasonable that it will sometimes have false positives/negatives.
 On the other hand, making it a